-Sexual Reproductive Health (SRH) services include family planning services, community contraception clinics, integrated GUM and SRH services and young people’s services e.g. Brook advisory centres.
+SRH - SRH services include family planning services, community contraception clinics, integrated GUM and SRH services and young people’s services e.g. Brook advisory centres.

-Data is not representative of the uptake of contraception methods across the whole population.
+This analysis is not representative of the uptake of contraception methods across the whole population.
 Contraceptives can be obtained from other sources such as GPs or direct from pharmacies, whilst non-prescription items like condoms can be obtained easily without a visit to a medical specialist.

-Excludes women where no main method of contraception was recorded during the year.
+This analysis excludes people where no main method of contraception was recorded during the year.

+The all ages total includes records where the age was not recorded.
 This indicator is being used as an approximation of the UN SDG Indicator.
 Where possible, we will work to identify or develop UK data to meet the global indicator specification.
-This indicator has been identified in collaboration with topic experts.
+This indicator has not been identified in collaboration with topic experts.